wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 attention to the details of this layering.
 When I develop with the CDK, I don't have to think about this stratification: constructs at each layer present the same uniform interface, allowing me to freely combine any constructs I need.
+But, understanding the difference between these layers shaped my expectations towards specific constructs.

-I see the L1 constructs as primitive operations of the platform: every AWS service integrates with CloudFormation, usually from day 1, and eventually the corresponding Layer 1 construct arrives to the CDK very soon.
-Layer 2 constructs often introduce new abstractions which may or may not work for your use case.
+I view Layer 1 constructs as the platform's primitive operations.
+Because every AWS service integrates with CloudFormation, usually from its public release, the corresponding Layer 1 construct quickly becomes available in the CDK via automatic translation during the deployment pipeline.
+In contrast, the hand-written Layer 2 constructs, if they exist,  often introduce higher-level abstractions which may or may not work for your use case.

-For example, the [VPC][VPC] Layer 2 construct come with generous defaults: it creates two availability zones and NAT gateways in both of them.
-These make sense when design for high availability, but not so much for running some development machines.
+Take the [VPC][VPC] Layer 2 construct, for instance.
+It comes with quite generous defaults: setting up two Availability Zones and NAT gateways in both.

-Story for:
+These make sense when you design for high availability, but feels like overkill if you just need to launch a few development machines.
+Or, sometimes you want to assign secondary IP addresses to instances running a VPC but this construct doesn't allow for that; you'd have to build the missing bits using Layer 1 constructs.

+Even with these caveats, I've found Layer 2 constructs generally effective in my projects.
+I always try to use them first before I consider Layer 1 constructs, or even raw CloudFormation.

 * Deploy to multiple accounts with a pipeline: https://aws.amazon.com/blogs/devops/best-practices-for-developing-cloud-applications-with-aws-cdk/